Frankie91/AGBD_Inference/README.md

 ## Execution using Colab

-- Open the notebook in colab (already available and tested at this [link][notebook].
+- Open the notebook in [colab][notebook].
-- Select a machine equipped with a GPU
+- Select a machine equipped with a GPU.
-- You'll need to authenticate to your own gee account and project where required.
+- You'll need to authenticate to your own Google Earth Engine account and project where required.

 Otherwise the notebook has been tested and runs without issues.